ZaweSec/rust-ext-auto-updating/README.md

 ### **Note:**
 This project was developed in a single night simply because I was tired of constantly updating decryptions. 😆

-_Company X just lost a lot of money with these encryptions..._
+_Facepunch just lost a lot of money with these encryptions..._

 ## **How to use:**